pinscript/simplechart/README.md

 ## TODO
 1. Allow types other than datetime on X axis
-2. Grid
-3. Multiple lines
+2. Multiple lines
-4. Animations
+3. Animations
-5. Pie charts
+4. Pie charts